dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/clickhouse.md

 Data is loaded into ClickHouse using the most efficient method depending on the data source:

 - For local files, the `clickhouse-connect` library is used to directly load files into ClickHouse tables using the `INSERT` command.
 - For files in remote storage like S3, Google Cloud Storage, or Azure Blob Storage, ClickHouse table functions like `s3`, `gcs` and `azureBlobStorage` are used to read the files and insert the data into tables.

 ## Supported file formats

 - [jsonl](../file-formats/jsonl.md) is the preferred format for both direct loading and staging.
-- [parquet](../file-formats/parquet.md) is also supported for both direct loading and staging.
+- [parquet](../file-formats/parquet.md) is supported for both direct loading and staging.

 ## Supported column hints